jonagill/ObjectPool/README.md

-# Promises
+# Object Pool
 This library provides a system for [pooling](https://gameprogrammingpatterns.com/object-pool.html) Unity prefab instances.
 This can help improve performance in games by reducing the amount of time spent and memory allocated instantiating and destroying instances of the same prefab.

 ## Installation
-We recommend you install the Object Pool library via [OpenUPM](https://openupm.com/packages/com.jonagill.promises/).
+We recommend you install the Object Pool library via [OpenUPM](https://openupm.com/packages/com.jonagill.objectpool/).
 Per OpenUPM's documentation:

 1. Open `Edit/Project Settings/Package Manager`
 2. Add a new Scoped Registry (or edit the existing OpenUPM entry) to read: